lorin/tla-linearizability/README.md

 the original paper by Herlihy & Wing.

-Indeed, the definition in the original paper is awkward to use with TLC (the TLA+ model checker), because of state space explosion.
-However, as an exercise in becoming more familiar with both the definition of linearizability and with modeling in TLA+, this repository caontains a definiton of linearizability from the original paper into a TLA+ model.
+Indeed, the definition in the original paper is awkward to use with TLC (the TLA+ model checker), because it involves reordering of event histories, which leads to state space explosion.

+However, I found it useful to work directly with the definition of linearizability as an exercise for practicing with TLA+, as well as to gain a better understanding of how linearizability is defined.

 ## Files in this repository